MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/cli-development/documentation.md

 # Documentation

-Documentation is key to understanding how the cli works.
-As new commands are added consider the following
+Documentation is key to understanding how the CLI works.
+As you add new commands consider the following:

 - [Add Markdown Pages](#add-markdown-pages) - Describe the functionality for end users
 - [Recording Command Line](#recording-command-line) to demonstrate process

 ## Add Markdown Pages

-Add new pages to [help](../help/overview.md) that describes the new command and how it is expected to be used.
+Add new pages to [help](../help/overview.md) that describes the new command and explains to the user expected usage.

 Consider adding the following to the page: